-Van Life With Your Dog: The Complete Guide
+Van Life With Your Dog: The Complete 2026 Guide

 This post may contain affiliate links.
 Disclosure

 But van life with a dog also presents unique challenges.
-Temperature management, exercise in varied environments, veterinary care on the road, and the daily logistics of sharing a 60-square-foot home with a 75-pound dog all require planning and adaptation.
+Temperature management, exercise in varied environments, veterinary care on the road, and the daily logistics of sharing a 60-square-foot space with a 75-pound dog all require planning and adaptation.
 This guide covers every aspect of making van life work beautifully for both you and your dog.

 Choosing the Right Van